How To: SaaS Onboarding vs. Non-SaaS Onboarding

 According to CloudShare, “SaaS onboarding is the process of helping new users set up and use a piece of cloud-based software – ‘Software as a Service’ – so that the users will realize its benefits.
 SaaS solutions are becoming the de facto way that companies operate.”

-SaaS onboarding is the education and implementation process that proceeds the purchasing of the software-as-a-service.
+SaaS onboarding is the education and implementation process that proceeds with purchasing the software-as-a-service.

 What is Non-SaaS Onboarding?

-Because SaaS is a software, a non-SaaS onboarding is the onboarding of a product or service that’s not a software.
+Because SaaS is software, non-SaaS onboarding is onboarding a product or service that’s not software.

 Pretty simple, right?

-I’m not going to pretend I know a lot about ovens, but the onboarding process likely also includes the education of the oven so it’s used to its fullest potential.
+I won’t pretend I know a lot about ovens, but the onboarding process likely also includes education about the oven so it’s used to its fullest potential.

 Why and How They Should Be Treated Differently?

 With SaaS, customers are usually using computers.
-With non-SaaS, customers can be using anything else.
+With non-SaaS, customers can use anything else.

-This means non-SaaS customers require more instruction and direction of hands-on examples.
-Whether this is with video or in-person, they’re more likely working with physical objects besides a computer.
+This means non-SaaS customers require more instruction and direction from hands-on examples.
+Whether this is with video or in-person, they’re more likely to work with physical objects besides a computer.
 Try the following:

 • An instruction manual with diagrams